Auleis/Project/index.md

 ## INTRO
 Dungeons and Dragons, or D&D, is a Table top Roleplaying game in which you create a character to explore a world made by someone else.
 An important, and arguably diffucult part of this is making your character and creating a "Character Sheet" for them.
 This stores all the information you will ever need about your character for their stats, to what they have on them.

+## Materials List
-You will also need the "Players Hand Book" (PHB) book at minimum to create a character sheet.
+You will need at minimum the Players Hand Book, and a Character sheet of some sort.

 ## What is the character sheet?
 the character sheets look can vary some, but the offical one is the following